Software Craftsman creates useful and enticing systems.

 Craftsmanship is an amalgamation of engineering and artistry.
 But to make a thing enticing to use, not just useful, it has to have a sort of a character that entangles the user.
 Adding this character is where artistry comes into play.

 You become a craftsman when you can and want to be artistic in what you do.

 The trick in this art is to make it fully about the user and the use, not about yourself.

 Here’s the thing though - the reason I am writing this post: craftsmanship is not only useful but a crucial concept for building IT systems.
 It is crucial because the substance from which we create systems - information - is so malleable.
 It is all thought-stuff.
 There are no mechanics and physics that drives and constrains our thinking, like say in civil engineering.
 That’s why Information Technology is an excellent matter for a craftsman.
 It is very fit oriented.

 This fitness is found through understanding the users and the environment of use - the domain.
 Fundamentally, information is data in use.
-The use, use’ability, use’cases, use’r - is the only thing where we can get constrains, inspiration and opportunity to be use’ful.
+The use, use’ability, use’cases, use’r - is the single source of constrains, inspiration and opportunity to be use’ful.
 The fit to the domain is the fundamental concern for IT system creators.
 You have to craft that system.

 Understanding Driven Development

 Due to complexity of domains, often contrived, this understanding process has to be an iterative, discovery, trial-error learning experience.
 It is done directly between craftsman and the users who “try-on” the system in the making.
 The skill in this iterative process is the only thing that will also make you a good software systems engineer.
 Every other knowledge or skill, of which you need lots of in IT, is secondary to it.
 Everything else will align itself to this fundamental skill of understanding.
 Eric Evans (the DDD guy) calls this process knowledge crunching🡕.